 Most of the time, you find these bugs in the western or eastern the United States, and Nevada.
 However, you may find these creatures in Illinois as well.

-Generally, boxelder bugs are born in boxelder trees and remain there throughout spring.
+Generally, boxelder bugs are born in boxelder trees, but they also will attack some species of maple trees, and remain there throughout spring.
 As fall approaches, you may notice them gathering in groups in trees and on warm rocks.
 Sometimes, these bugs will also dwell outside of a building where the sun hits.

 Then, these creatures move to buildings and homes, including sheds and garages.
-Once boxelder bugs enter a home, they usually hide in tiny crevices and cracks in the walls to stay warm.
+Once boxelder bugs enter a home, they usually hide in tiny crevices and cracks in the walls to overwinter.

 At the end of winter, these bugs tend to enter back into the outside.
 On the other hand, if they remain trapped in your home somewhere, they’ll die there.